Exercise 5B - Kmeans and Random Forest

 This dataset has a total of 823 observations and 171 variables.
 As is often the case with clinical data, the data has many missing values, and for most categorical variables there is an unbalanced in number of observations for each level.

 In order for you to not spend too much time on data cleaning and wrangling we have selected 33 variables (plus a patient ID column, PID) for which we have just enough observations per group level.
-As Lasso cannot handle NAs, we have imputed missing values and removed a few outlier samples.

 Summary Statistics